JasonBock/Rocks/docs/notes/394 - Minimize Expectation Naming Structure.md

         * DONE - `GenerateWhenExplicitImplementationHasDefaultValuesAsync`
         * DONE - `GenerateWhenGenericParameterHasOptionalDefaultValueAsync`
         * DONE - `GenerateWithPositiveInfinityAsync`
-* Use expression bodies for the getters.
+* DONE - Use expression bodies for the getters.
 For example, instead of this:

 ```c#
 internal global::Autofac.Core.IActivatedEventArgsPartialTarget<T>.ServicePropertyExpectations Service { get => new(this); }